monosans/pyromark/docs/index.md

-# PyroMark
+# Home

-Welcome to the documentation of PyroMark!
+Welcome to the documentation of pyromark!

-PyroMark (stands for Python Rust Optimized Markdown) is a blazingly fast CommonMark-compliant Markdown parser for Python.
+pyromark (stands for Python Rust Optimized Markdown) is a blazingly fast CommonMark-compliant Markdown parser for Python.

 Uses [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark) Rust crate under the hood.